6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Canva Homepage Screenshot (Using Tool to Make Blog Images)

-Canva is a very popular online image creation platform.
-Even with a free plan, you get a huge number of stock photos, icons, clipart, and other images included.
+Canva is a very popular online image-creation platform.
+Even with a free plan, you get many stock photos, icons, clipart, and other images included.

-If you upgrade to a pro plan, you’ll have access to over 100 million premium images, audio, and video.
+Upgrading to a pro plan allows you to access over 100 million premium images, audio, and video.

-While you won’t get as much choice as you do on dedicated stock photo sites, the big advantage of Canva is that there’s no limit on how many images you can use.
+While you won’t get as much choice as on dedicated stock photo sites, the significant advantage of Canva is that there’s no limit on how many images you can use.

-Plus, you can quickly and easily customize images or create graphics using multiple different images and elements within Canva’s platform.
+You can quickly and easily customize images or create graphics using multiple images and elements within Canva’s platform.

-Many bloggers use Canva for creating branded featured images to use on Pinterest and other social media sites when linking to their posts.
+Many bloggers use Canva to create branded featured images that they use on Pinterest and other social media sites when linking to their posts.

 Adobe Illustrator